lablup/beps/drafts/BEP-1006-service-deployment-strategy.md

 ## Abstract

 This proposal aims to enhance the Backend.AI Model Service deployment process by providing more sophisticated, zero- or near-zero-downtime strategies.
-Specifically, it outlines how to implement rolling updates and optional blue-green deployments to ensure minimal service interruption.
+Specifically, it outlines how to implement rolling updates and blue-green deployments to ensure minimal service interruption.
 In addition, it proposes a way to dynamically update environment variables and to rollback when needed.

 ## Motivation